mvogiatzis/freq-count/README.md

 `sbt test`

 ## Contributing
 Have you found any issues?
+Want to contribute?
-Can you implement this in a distributed fashion?
+Help me finish the distributed implementation on Spark (see branch).

 Please contact me at michael@micvog.com or create a new Issue.
 Pull requests are always welcome.